sergey-kvachenok/gymFuel/.agent-os/instructions/core/execute-task.md

 ### Step 3: Lessons and Best Practices Review

-Use the context-fetcher subagent to retrieve relevant lessons from @~/.agent-os/product/lessons.md and sections from @~/.agent-os/standards/best-practices.md that apply to the current task's technology stack and feature type.
+Use the context-fetcher subagent to retrieve relevant lessons from @~/.agent-os/product/lessons-generic.md and @~/.agent-os/product/lessons-project-specific.md and sections from @~/.agent-os/standards/best-practices.md that apply to the current task's technology stack and feature type.

 <selective_reading>
 <search_lessons>